gfontenot/vim-xcode/README.md

  - `:Xclean` will clean the project's build directory
  - `:Xopen` will open the project or a specified file in Xcode
  - `:Xswitch` will switch the selected version of Xcode (requires sudo)
- - `:Xworkspace` will let you manually specify the workspace to build and test
+ - `:Xworkspace` will let you manually specify the workspace
- - `:Xproject` will let you manually specify the project to build and test
+ - `:Xproject` will let you manually specify the project
- - `:Xscheme` will let you manually specify the scheme to build and test
+ - `:Xscheme` will let you manually specify the scheme

-### Project and Scheme configuration
+ - `:Xsimulator` will let you manually specify the simulator

+### Default Configuration

 If `xcode.vim` is having trouble determining the workspace/project/scheme to use, you can set local variables to manually specify the configuration you